MicroEJ/docs/GettingStarted/gettingStartedIMXRT1170.rst

 * An i.MX RT1170 EVKB Evaluation Kit, available `here <https://www.nxp.com/design/design-center/development-boards-and-designs/i-mx-evaluation-and-development-boards/i-mx-rt1170-evaluation-kit:MIMXRT1170-EVKB>`__.
 * An RK055HDMIPI4MA0 display panel, available `here <https://www.nxp.com/part/RK055HDMIPI4MA0>`__.
-* The ::guilabel:`MCUXPresso SDK` to build the BSP and flash the board.
+* The :guilabel:`MCUXPresso` SDK to build the BSP and flash the board.
 You will be guided on how to install this tool later.
-* The ::guilabel:`West` command line tool from the Zephyr project.
+* The :guilabel:`West` command line tool from the Zephyr project.
 You will be guided on how to install this tool later.

 .. _sdk_6_getting_started_imxrt1170_environment_setup: